Tiger4Code/nfl-analysis-flask-website/README.md

 Contributions are welcome!
 Please open an issue or submit a pull request for suggestions and improvements.

 ## Contact
-For questions or feedback, reach out to [Your Name](mailto:light.email.work@gmail.com).
+For questions or feedback, reach out to [Tiger Team](mailto:light.email.work@gmail.com).